Azerbaijani oil declines in price

-BAKU, Azerbaijan, July 26.
-The price of Azerbaijan’s Azeri Light crude oil on a CIF basis at Italy’s Augusta port fell by $0.93, or 1.32 percent, to $69.48 per barrel on July 25, a source in the oil market told Trend.
+BAKU, Azerbaijan, August 1.
+The price of Azerbaijan’s Azeri Light crude oil on a CIF basis at Italy’s Augusta port declined by $0.94, or 1.28 percent, to $72.7 per barrel on July 31, a source in the oil market told Trend.

 Azerbaijan’s state budget for 2025 is based on an average oil price of $70 per barrel.